decision-crafters/aider/README.md

 - [Add images to the chat](https://aider.chat/docs/usage/images-urls.html) (GPT-4o, Claude 3.5 Sonnet, etc).
 - [Add URLs to the chat](https://aider.chat/docs/usage/images-urls.html) and aider will read their content.
 - [Code with your voice](https://aider.chat/docs/usage/voice.html).
+- [Test-Driven Development workflow](/docs/tdd_workflow.md) that follows the RED-GREEN-REFACTOR cycle.
+- Project management with system cards and tasks to organize complex projects.
+- Environment-aware testing that understands your project's dependencies and environment.
 - Aider works best with Claude 3.5 Sonnet, DeepSeek V3, o1 & GPT-4o and can [connect to almost any LLM](https://aider.chat/docs/llms.html).